 That approach to aid and development has changed considerably during Ms. Barth’s three decades in the sector.
 CARE Canada supports local organizations in taking the lead on the ground while the international team works at the governmental level.

 “We used to be extremely apolitical: you couldn’t show any preference within the government,” recalls Ms. Barth.
 “But now, the only way to affect substantial change is to ensure that politicians and other decision makers have the information they need to establish policy.
 Advocacy used to be a negative word, but influencing policy now is the only way to achieve systemic change.”

-“I realized that government work wasn’t for me and, after a year studying development studies in The Norman Paterson School of International Affairs, I was convinced I wanted to work in aid and development,” says Ms. Barth, who had lived abroad as a child.
-“I got a job at Cuso International and then worked for World University Service of Canada, spending seven years in Lesotho, in southern Africa.”
+“I realized that government work wasn’t for me and that I wanted to work in aid and development,” says Ms. Barth, who had lived abroad as a child.
+“I got a job at Cuso International and then World University Service of Canada, spending seven years in Lesotho, in southern Africa.”

 But she says the building blocks of her career are rooted in her studies at Carleton.